DCAN-Labs/cdni-brain/docs/slurm.md

 `scontrol show JobId=####`: find time information for a job

+`scontrol release JOBID`: If you see a job in your queue with the status `(launch failed requeued held)` under `NODELIST (REASON)`, you will need to release them to re-enter your queue.
+Jobs will enter the held state when its launch fails and the scheduler determines that re-queueing will result in the same failed start.

+- To loop over multiple jobs with this status, you can use this for loop: `for job in $(squeue -u <x500> -A <group> --state=PD --Format=JobID --noheader);do scontrol release $job; done`

 For questions, suggestions, or to note any errors, post an issue on our [Github](https://github.com/DCAN-Labs/cdni-brain/issues).